matheusdmm/CANTRIP/README.md

 ## Regenerating the spell dataset

-`priv/spells.json` is generated from the Player's Handbook HTML — you need your own legally obtained copy in `test/` to run this:
+`priv/spells.json` is generated from the Player's Handbook HTML — you need your own copy in `test/` to run this if you wish to update to a specific version OR to add more spells:

 ```sh
 python scripts/parse_phb.py
 ```

-Most contributors won't need this; the generated `priv/spells.json` is already checked in.

 ## Endpoints